9erson/bytebles/courses/First Byte at Python/Lesson 1 - The IPO Model - Handout.md

 # Introduction

 Welcome to the Introduction to Python course, where we will discuss the IPO model and its application to programming.
-The IPO model is a fundamental concept in programming that describes the flow of data within a program.
+The IPO model is a fundamental concept in programming that describes the flow of data within a ==program==.
 The model consists of three main components: Input, Processing, and Output.
 In this lesson, we will discuss these components and their implementation in Python.

 >[!info] Program
 > A set of instructions written in a programming language that a computer can interpret and execute to perform a specific task or solve a problem.